Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ## Scope

 This document, the Software Carbon Intensity technical specification, describes a methodology for calculating the rate of carbon emissions for a software system.
-The purpose of the score is to increase awareness and transparency of an applications sustainability credentials; to help users make informed choices about the applications they use in their daily lives (at home and at work).
-The score will also help application developers make better, evidence-based, decisions during system design, that will ultimately minimize carbon emissions.
+The purpose of the score is to increase awareness and transparency of an applications sustainability credentials.
+The score will help software practitioners make better, evidence-based, decisions during system design, development, and deployment, that will ultimately minimize carbon emissions.
 A reliable, consistent, fair and comparable measure allows targets to be defined during development and progress to be tracked.

 ## Versions